Njenga111/Weather-ETL-Pipeline/README.md

 Data is sourced from OpenWeatherAPI.

-The output is sent via email at a scheduled.
+The output is sent via email at a scheduled time.